Autumnal Mushrooms

 1. Use a cloth to wipe the dirt off the mushrooms.

-2. Quarter the chestnut and white mushrooms and place into a medium saucepan.
-Add the oil, garlic and shakes of pepper.
+2. Quarter the chestnut and white mushrooms and place into a medium fry pan.
+Pour in the oil.
+Toss in the garlic and shakes of pepper.
 Cook over a medium heat until the mushrooms reduce in size and turn brown.
 Switch off the heat.

-4. Wash the chard in a colander under cold water.
+3. Wash the chard in a colander under cold water.
 Drain any excess water.
-Place into a medium saucepan.
+Place into a separate medium saucepan.
 Cook until for about three or four minutes until the leaves start to soften and wilt.
 Switch off the heat.

-7. Lay the chard as a bed on which to lay the slices of sourdough.
-Add the mushrooms.
+6. Lay the chard as a bed on which to lay the slices of toasted sourdough.
+Toss over the mushrooms.

-8. At the time of serving, slice the pear and apple and lay around the dish.
+7. At the time of serving, slice the pear and apple.
+Toss into the lemon juice.
+Lay over the dish.

 You may also like